sanjaycal/ECE298A-6502-SKY/docs/info.md

 The processor supports a variety of addressing modes to provide flexibility in accessing data.
 The specific mode for an instruction is implicitly defined by its opcode.

 In the descriptions below, a "CPU Cycle" refers to a complete state transition in the processor's core logic.
-Due to the I/O multiplexing scheme, each CPU Cycle takes two ticks of the main input `clk`.
-The cycle-by-cycle analysis is derived directly from the state machine in the `instruction_decode.v` module.
+Due to the I/O multiplexing scheme, each CPU Cycle takes two cycles of the main input `clk`.

 ---